rd--/hsc3/md/setup.md

-There is a _make_ rule _build-setup_ that builds and installs the _hsc3-setup_ executable, which depends only on standard haskell packages (base, directory, filepath, process).
+There is a _make_ rule _build-setup_ that builds and installs the _hsc3-setup_ executable, which depends only on standard haskell packages (base, directory, filepath, process, split).

+The package db is stored at `hsc3/db/setup.db`.

 # echo